kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_certs_renew_front-proxy-client.md

 ### Synopsis

-Renew the certificate for serving the Kubernetes API.
+Renew the certificate for the front proxy client.

 Renewals run unconditionally, regardless of certificate expiration date; extra attributes such as SANs will be based on the existing file/certificates, there is no need to resupply them.